Josiah Harmar: Aftermath

 Harmar, in fact, became something of a scapegoat.
 Washington was just as culpable.
 He could have insisted on a more experienced, more able officer to lead the expedition.
 He didn't.
 He could have demanded the troops be trained in frontier fighting, for he, more than anyone else, knew all about that.
 He didn't.
 He could, in fact, have done his best to build a decent little army for a nasty little war.
 He didn't do that, either.
 And now he made an even bigger blunder.
 He named Arthur St. Clair, governor of the territory, as Harmar's replacement, with the rank of major general, and asked him to try again.
 Harmar was a calamity; St. Clair would be a catastrophe.

-Consequently, Harmar was relieved of command and replaced by General Arthur St. Clair, who subsequently suffered, in 1791, an even greater defeat than Harmar had.

 Court martial

-Harmar was subsequently court-martialed, at his own request, on various charges of negligence, and exonerated by a court of inquiry.
-Harmar had a run-in with fellow soldier John Robert Shaw, who wrote about the general in his John Robert Shaw: An Autobiography of Thirty Years 1777–1807.
+Harmar was subsequently court-martialed at his own request, on various charges of negligence, and exonerated by a court of inquiry.
+During the trial, he had a run in with author and Revolutionary veteran John Robert Shaw, who wrote about the general in his autobiography John Robert Shaw: An Autobiography of Thirty Years 1777–1807.

 Later life

-With the appointment of Major General Arthur St. Clair as commander of the U.S. Army in March 1791, Harmar was no longer the Army's senior officer.
-After resigning from the Army on January 1, 1792, Harmar returned to Pennsylvania and served as the state's adjutant general from 1793 to 1799.
-Harmar was popular in Philadelphia during his last years, being described as well "regarded by all who knew him, for he was of genial manner".
+Harmar was removed from full command in March 1791, but remained in the Army until resigning on January 1, 1792.
+He returned to Pennsylvania, where Mifflin, by then governor, appointed him as the state's adjutant general; he served from 1793 until retiring in 1799.
+Harmar was popular in Philadelphia during his last years, being described as "well regarded by all who knew him, for he was of genial manner".
 Harmar was described as "tall and well-built, with a manly port, blue eyes, and keen martial glance.
 He was very bald, wore a cocked hat, and his powdered hair in a cue".

 Death and legacy

-Harmar died in what was then near Philadelphia (but now considered South Philadelphia) at his estate, "The Retreat near Gray's Ferry and the Schuylkill River.
+Harmar died in what was then near Philadelphia (but now considered South Philadelphia) at his estate, "The Retreat", near Gray's Ferry and the Schuylkill River.
 He is buried at the Episcopal Church of St. James Kingsessing, in West Philadelphia.
-His widow was the former Sarah Jenkins (1760-1848).
-In addition to one son and a daughter who died as children, Harmar had a daughter, Eliza Harmar Thomas (1787-1869), and sons Josiah Harmar (1802–1848); who would, in turn, have a son and grandson with the same name, but who lived in Connecticut) and William Harmar (1803–1878).
+His widow was the former Sarah Jenkins (1760–1848).
+In addition to one son and a daughter who died as children, Harmar had a daughter, Eliza Harmar Thomas (1787–1869), and sons Josiah Harmar (1802–1848); who would, in turn, have a son and grandson with the same name, but who lived in Connecticut) and William Harmar (1803–1878).